Manage Work Orders

 • Add maintenance tasks to the Work Order.

-• Add parts and labor to the tasks as needed.
+• Assign parts and labor to tasks as required.

-• Add any notes or attachments to the Work Order record.
+• Add relevant notes or attachments to the Work Order record.

-• Close the Work Order when it's complete.
+• Close the Work Order once all work has been finalized.

-Any maintenance tasks on the completed Work Order will be viewable in the equipment's history.
+Upon completion, all maintenance tasks associated with the Work Order become available within the equipment’s maintenance history.

 Back To Top